 It makes not only an attractive specimen to add to the fern collection, but is being studied for purported beneficial effects in the treatment of diabetes.
 The jury is still out, but early Asian cultures utilized heart leaf to treat the disease.

-This fern presents itself with dark green heart-shaped fronds, about 2-3 inches long and borne on black stems, and reaches a height of between 6-8 inches tall.
+This fern presents itself with dark green, heart-shaped fronds, about 2 to 3 inches (5-8 cm.) long and borne on black stems, reaching a height of between 6 and 8 inches (15-20 cm.) tall.
 Leaves are dimorphic, meaning some are sterile and some are fertile.
-The sterile fronds are heart shaped upon a 2- to 4-inch thick stalk, while the fertile fronds are shaped like an arrowhead on a thicker stalk.
+The sterile fronds are heart shaped upon a 2 to 4 inch (5-10 cm.) thick stalk, while the fertile fronds are shaped like an arrowhead on a thicker stalk.
 The fronds are not the stereotypical fern leaves.
-Heart fern’s foliage is thick, leathery and slightly waxy.
+Heart fern’s foliage is thick, leathery, and slightly waxy.
 Like other ferns, it does not flower but reproduces from spores in the spring.

 Heart Fern Care

-Because this fern is native to regions of warm temperatures and high humidity, the challenge for the gardener growing heart ferns as houseplants is in maintaining those conditions: low light, high humidity and warm temperatures.
+Since this fern is native to regions of warm temperatures and high humidity, the challenge for the gardener growing heart ferns as houseplants is in maintaining those conditions: low light, high humidity, and warm temperatures.

 Ferns don’t need a lot of extra fertilizer, so only feed once a month with a water-soluble fertilizer diluted in half.